guzalm/lab3/README.md

 STEP 12: I just created new class MyLinkedListQueue<T> for the MyLinkedList implementation

 STEP 13: There was imported the necessary classes: java.util.NoSuchElementException for the queue exceptions, and MyLinkedList

+STEP 14: Declared an instance variable of type MyLinkedList inside the class.
+I used private variable "list".